stevef1uk/cassuservice/README.md

 In order for this command to work the environment variable CASSANDRA_SERVICE_HOST needs to set to the host name(s) of the Cassandra cluster.
-Setting the PORT environment variable will make it easier to test If the cassandra database has authentication enabled then also set CASSANDRA_USERNAME and CASSANDRA_PASSWORD env vars
+Setting the PORT environment variable will make it easier to test If the cassandra database has authentication enabled then also set CASSANDRA_USERNAME and CASSANDRA_PASSWORD env vars For DataStax Astra download the credentials from their site, unzip the file and set the following two environment variables:
+ASTRA_SECURE_CONNECT_PATH - to the absolute path of the extracted zip file directory ASTRA_PORT - the port contained in the cqlshrc file contained in the directory above Astra uses a TLS connection and also requires the ASSANDRA_USERNAME and CASSANDRA_PASSWORD env vars set

 For the example above the command to test it is:
 ```